-There are 14 routes that go all around the island, but the circular stretches are probably the most popular.
-Of the two that begin at Newport , one navigates the West Wight taking in pubs such as the Crown Inn in Shorwell, the Sun Inn in Hulverstone and on to Yarmouth, taking in the Horse and Groom in Ningwood and the New Inn at Shalfleet on the way back.
+There are 19 routes that go all around the island, but the circular stretches are probably the most popular.
+Of those that begin at Newport , routes B and C navigate the West Wight taking in pubs such as the Crown Inn in Shorwell, the Sun Inn in Hulverstone and route T travels through Yarmouth, stopping off for three pubs in the town, and on to Alum Bay, taking in the Highdown Inn and Totland and the Horse and Groom in Ningwood and the New Inn at Shalfleet.

-In the East Wight you have a selection of options, with one tour taking you from Ryde to the Culver Haven Inn on top of Culver Down, or you can take another that takes a circular route through Bembridge and St Helen’s, through Nettlestone and Seaview to Ryde.
+In the East Wight you have a selection of options, with route F taking you from Ryde to the Culver Haven Inn on top of Culver Down, or Route G that travels from Ryde , through Brading to Sandown and Shanklin.
+Or you can take R and S that take a circular route through Bembridge and St Helen’s, through Nettlestone and Seaview to Ryde.
 And the beauty of all of these routes is that you can jump from one to another - just get on the next bus.

 If you prefer to walk your beers off between pubs you can take one of the weekend’s pub walks that have been specially devised by the Rambler’s Association for the event.
 These either begin at one of the featured pubs or finish at one – or both – and most of the pubs on the tour are included in the walks.
-You have to buy a programme and then enter the code on page 4 to access the programme of walks.
+See the website for details.